 The social aspect of Humans innately brings forth a desire for people to achieve and retain the respect of others, social status, and attention.
 All elements of game mechanics drive the status dynamic, but having achieved a higher level is the primary motivator.

 A large percentage of people in the world are completionists.
 They have an in-built desire to achieve, to fully complete, and to accomplish something difficult that others have previously failed at through prolonged and repeated efforts, and ultimately to win.
-People motivated by achievement tend to seek out challenges and set moderately difficult goals.
-Their most satisfying reward is the recognition of their achievements (referring back to Status).

 We gain a certain amount of satisfaction by comparing our performance to that of others, resulting in higher levels of performance from users.
-This is much the same as if you were to workout at the gym by yourself or with a partner, there is a noticeable difference in the level of energy your body can exude when there is another party present.

 All elements of game mechanics tap into this desire, but the use of leaderboards is central to display competitive results and celebrate winners.